aaronbloomfield/ccc/hws/intro/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.

-So far there aren't any significant changes to report.
+- Clarified on 9/2: For `validate`: the blockchain is considered valid if only the genesis block exists (no checks are necessary other than presence of the file); we will never call this function if the genesis block has not been created.

 ### Background